drrb/cfoo/README.md

 - provide commandline utilities for interacting directly with CloudFormation (it just generates the templates for now)
 - resolve/validate references (the CloudFormation API already does this)

-## Installation

-Add this line to your application's Gemfile:

-    gem 'cfoo'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install cfoo

-## Usage

-TODO: Write usage instructions here

 ## Contributing